Anticipatory|Después (A|D)

 Ahora glimpses at the unpredictable nature of grief-inflicted anxiety and panic by partially reenacting the violent final moments of my mother’s life.

-Esencial is a visual meditation on what is cleansed from a life when grief becomes reality by reflecting on the physical process of my mother's cremation alongside the common phrase “Grief is like a wildfire.
-It clears away all the non-essential.”
+Esencial is a visual meditation on what is cleansed from a life when grief becomes reality by reflecting on the physical process of my mother's cremation alongside the phrase “Grief is like a wildfire.
+It clears away the non-essential.”

 Vigil reenacts the final weeks of my mother's life, holding vigil in her room, surrounded by condolence flowers, waiting for death to relieve her pain.